 Another cluster of reports also happened in El Paso the previous evening (July 7) between 8:45 and 9:00 p.m.
 Overall, there was a very heavy concentration of reports from the El Paso region, including two from the neighboring Mexican border town of Ciudad Juarez reported by the Mexican press.

 At dusk, on July 7, William Rhodes took some famous photos of a heel-shaped object north of Phoenix, published July 9 in the Arizona Republic and some other newspapers.
 This incident got a lot of attention from military intelligence who immediately confiscated all prints from the newspaper and Rhodes' negatives soon afterwards.
 (This is well-documented from documents released under the Freedom of Information Act.)
 It is perhaps notable that one of the Denver witnesses the next morning described one of the discs spotted there as being similarly half-moon shaped, a description also used by pilot Kenneth Arnold from his sighting on June 24, the first sighting to get mass media attention.
+Similarly, the editor of a Las Cruces newspaper reported seeing a glowing half-moon-shaped object August 22.
 Also, according to some Roswell witnesses, the recovered crash object was similarly heel-shaped with a concave trailing edge.

 Shortly after the Rhode's photos, up in Kingman, Arizona, at 10 p.m., two pilots had an encounter with two orbs of light on a collision path with their plane.
 When they maneuvered to avoid a collision, the lights separated, then rejoined over the city and continued on their way.